graeme-a-stewart/cpp-concurrency/doc/XY-TBBGraphsExercise.md

 - Using a `flow::graph`, acting on single time frames you will be able to do most, but not quite all of the work you need to do.

+- *Penultimate hint:* Ask for help :-).

+- *Ultimate hint*: There is a solution in the directory `XY-TBBGraphExercise-Solution` that you can use if you really get stuck...